Disarmament & Non Proliferation

 - The Australia Group is an informal forum of countries which, through the harmonisation of export controls, seeks to ensure that exports do not contribute to the development of chemical or biological weapons.
 Formed in 1985, the group now has 42 members.

-The Department of Jobs, Enterprise and Innovation, has responsibility for licensing in Ireland.
+The Department of Business, Enterprise and Innovation, has responsibility for licensing in Ireland.
 We work closely with our colleagues in that Department on applications for the export of military goods and certain dual-use goods from Ireland.'

 Ireland is a member of the Nuclear Non-Proliferation Treaty, The Biological and Toxin Weapons Convention, Chemical Weapons Convention, the Arms Trade Treaty, The Comprehensive Nuclear Test Ban Treaty, The Convention on Certain Conventional Weapons, The Cluster Munitions Convention and the Anti-Personnel Landmine Convention.